raiesbo/url-minifier/README.md

 ### Environment Variables

-- DB_URI: MongoDB connection URI connection
+- `DB_URI`: MongoDB connection URI connection
-- PORT: Port in which the project will run
+- `PORT`: Port in which the project will run

 ## Tech stack